ganeti/ganeti/man/gnt-backup.rst

     Disk devices will be drbd (version 8.x) on top of lvm volumes.

 file
-    Disk devices will be backed up by files, under the directory ``@RPL_FILE_STORAGE_DIR@``.
+    Disk devices will be backed up by files, under the cluster's default file storage directory.
 By default, each instance will get a directory (as its own name) under this path, and each disk is stored as individual files in this (instance-specific) directory.

 The ``--iallocator`` option specifies the instance allocator plugin